Medically reviewed by Drugs.com. Last updated on Oct 1, 2022.

-The open label study enrolled 324 subjects with psoriasis who were then treated for up to 52 weeks.
-Adverse events reported at a rate of greater than or equal to 3% of subjects treated with Vectical Ointment were lab test abnormality (8%), urine abnormality (4%), psoriasis (4%), hypercalciuria (3%), and pruritus (3%).
+The open label trial enrolled 324 subjects with psoriasis who were treated for up to 52 weeks and included 239 subjects exposed for 6 months and 116 subjects exposed for one year.
+Adverse events reported at a rate of greater than or equal to 3% of subjects treated with Vectical Ointment were lab test abnormality (8%), urine abnormality (4%), psoriasis (4%), hypercalciuria (3%), and discomfort of skin (3%).
 Kidney stones were reported in 3 subjects and confirmed in two.

-The following adverse reactions have been identified during world-wide post-approval use of Vectical Ointment: acute blistering dermatitis, erythema, pruritus, skin burning sensation, and skin discomfort.
+The following adverse reactions have been identified during world-wide post-approval use of Vectical Ointment: acute blistering dermatitis, erythema and skin burning sensation.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

-Teratogenicity studies with calcitriol were performed in which rats were treated orally at dosages up to 0.9 mcg/kg/day (5.4 mcg/m2/day) and in which rabbits received topical application of calcitriol ointment (3 ppm) to 6.4% of the body surface area.
+Embryo-fetal development studies with calcitriol were performed in which rats were treated orally at dosages up to 0.9 mcg/kg/day (5.4 mcg/m2/day) and in which rabbits received topical application of calcitriol ointment (3 ppm) to 6.4% of the body surface area.
 No effects on reproductive or fetal parameters were observed in rats.
-In rabbits, topically applied calcitriol induced a significantly elevated mean post-implantation loss and an increased incidence of minor skeletal abnormalities due to retarded ossification of the pubic bones.
+In rabbits, topically applied calcitriol induced a significantly elevated mean post-implantation loss and an increased incidence of minor skeletal abnormalities due to delayed ossification of the pubic bones.
 A slightly increased incidence of skeletal variation (extra 13th rib, reduced ossification of epiphyses) was also observed.
 These effects may have been secondary to maternal toxicity.
-Based on the recommended human dose and instructions for use, it is not possible to calculate human dose equivalents for animal exposures in these studies.

 Clinical studies of Vectical Ointment did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
 Other reported experience has not identified differences in responses between the elderly and younger patients.